When Bigotry Backfires: A Receipt, a Reckoning, and the Everyday Cost of Anti-Immigrant Rhetoric

 The initial announcement left much to the imagination.
 But the following day Isabel Nathalie, who posted online “Yall hate us but love our food.” with a photo of a customer receipt with the words “ZERO, YOU SUCK.” in the tip line and “I HOPE TRUMP DEPORTS YOU!!!” on the signature line.
 The customer scratched out her name and other information in a futile attempt to hide her identity, but another copy of the receipt revealed her full name anyway.
 Isabel’s post goes on to say, “Shame on you Stephanie for not having the courage to say it with your chest.”

 The incident continued to play out publicly online in ways that the customer never intended.
 The customer that we now know as Stephanie, a local Realtor, posted on her LinkedIn and Facebook accounts that her credit cards had been stolen–an obvious lie that was quickly called into question.
 Cazuelas restaurant reviewed security footage and confirmed Stephanie’s identity.
-Then came the ultimate consequence: Stephanie’s employer, Columbus REALTORS, told reporters that they had conducted an investigation and terminated her employment.
+Then came the ultimate consequence: Stephanie’s employer, Columbus REALTORS, told reporters that they had conducted an investigation and terminated her employment that she was not part of the brand (see addendum below for the correction).

 GoFundMe became a bigger part of this story than you might imagine.
 A GoFundMe page for Ricardo set to raise $1,000 has now raised over $27,000 and continues to grow.
 Good for Ricardo.
 Let’s hope Ricardo safely receives the money and gets good advice on avoiding any tax issues with this windfall.

 After facing these very public consequences, Stephanie seems to have come around to the idea of learning from the situation, as well.
 After her termination, a GoFundMe page was set up in her name with a goal of raising $5,000.
-The statement on the GoFundMe page claims that she is learning from this experience but struggling financially as a result of losing her job and her real estate license.
+The statement on the GoFundMe page claims that she is learning from this experience but struggling financially as a result of losing her job (as marketing coordinator for Seniors Helping Seniors; added 03/10/2025) and her real estate license.
 After raising $1,000, the GoFundMe page, like the rest of Stephanie’s social media accounts, appears to have been deleted.

 I realize this all feels a little bit like tabloid news, but I don’t intend it that way.
 I think this is an important case study in the real-world consequences of casual bigotry that Trump engenders, especially in the form of telling someone that you hope they get deported.
 Deportation is a major traumatic event for an individual person, their families, and whole communities.
 Wishing it on someone in a moment of anger, especially someone in a service position whose livelihood depends on customers’ tips, is the kind of punching down moment that turns my stomach.